SemanticMediaWiki/SemanticBreadcrumbLinks/CONFIGURATION.md

 based on the `Foo/Bar/Baz` subpage notation for when a property search returns empty results or a namespace did not describe a property search strategy.

+`$GLOBALS['egSBLPageTitleToHideSubpageParent']` if enabled SBL will hide the parent part of a subpage title from display.

 `$GLOBALS['egSBLPropertySearchPatternByNamespace']` supports an individual search pattern on a per namespace basis.
 If no search pattern is declared for a namespace then the search is disabled.
 If `egSBLUseSubpageDiscoveryForFallback` is not enabled then SBL will not try to resolve a possible